Coder731/Build-a-News-App-With-React-React-Tutorial-For-Beginners-following-tutorial/README.md

 - "The Response object offers a lot of useful methods (all returning promises):

 response.json() returns a promise resolved to a JSON object" [https://dmitripavlutin.com/javascript-fetch-async-await/#2-fetching-json](https://dmitripavlutin.com/javascript-fetch-async-await/)
+- The DataTransfer.setData() method sets the drag operation's drag data to the specified data and type.
+If data for the given type does not exist, it is added at the end of the drag data store, such that the last item in the types list will be the new type.
+[DataTransfer.setData()](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/setData)